 DNOS allocates main memory and CPU execution time based on the installed priority and the characteristics of an executing program.
 The priority of an executing task (effectively the run-time priority) indicates the relative importance of that task to other active tasks in the system.
-DNOS ensures that the highest priority task that is ready is in execution at any particular time.
-Tasks that share equal priority, and that are ready to run, share the CPU by time slicing.
+DNOS ensures that the highest-priority ready task is in execution at any particular time.
+Ready tasks of equal priority share the CPU by time slicing.
 Time slicing is described in a subsequent paragraph.